 A normal infant should have at least 6 wet nappies a day.
 If the infant has fewer than 6 wet nappies a day, you should suspect that the infant is not getting enough milk.
 However, during the first 5 days, infants may have fewer wet nappies as infants normally pass little urine in the first few days.
 This protects them from dehydration at a time when many mothers produce only small amounts of milk.

 The umbilical cord stump is soft and wet after delivery and this dead tissue is an ideal site for bacteria to grow.
 The cord should therefore be kept clean.
-It should also be dried out as soon as possible by 6-hourly applications of surgical spirits (alcohol).
-It is important to apply enough spirits to run into all the folds around the base of the cord.
+It should also be dried out as soon as possible by applications of surgical spirits (alcohol) or chlorhexidine solution after each nappy change.
+It is important to apply enough spirits or chlorhexidine to run into all the folds around the base of the cord.
 There is no need to use antibiotic powders.
-If the cord remains soft after 24 hours, or becomes wet and smells offensively, then the cord should be treated with surgical spirits every 3 hours.
+If the cord remains soft after 24 hours, or becomes wet and smells offensively, then the cord should be treated with surgical spirits or chlorhexidine every 3 hours.
 Do not cover the cord with a bandage.
 Usually the cord will come off between 1 and 2 weeks after delivery.

-Good cord care with surgical spirits is important.
+Good cord care with surgical spirits or chlorhexidine solution is important.

 Yes.
 Many female infants have a white, mucoid vaginal discharge at birth, which may continue for a few weeks.
 Less commonly the discharge may be bloody.
 Both are normal and caused by the secretion of oestrogen by the infant before and after delivery.